Ankr-network/game-unreal-sdk/README.md

 	Request->SetHeader("Content-Type", TEXT("application/json"));
 	Request->SetContentAsString("{\"device_id\": \"" + deviceId + "\"}");
 	Request->ProcessRequest();

+	FPlatformProcess::LaunchURL(recievedUri.GetCharArray().GetData(), NULL, NULL);

 	return true;
 ```

-3. If successful, a JSON object is returned with the `session_id` and `URI`.
+3. If already logged in then a JSON object is returned with the `session_id` and `URI`.
 This is now a valid session and any transaction to the blockchain can be performed.

 <p align="right">(<a href="#top">back to top</a>)</p>